conduktor/conduktor-gateway-demos/acls/Readme.md

 ### Step 5: Add Acls

-Let's allow our user to create topics.
+Let's permit our user to create topics.
 To do this they require the `Cluster -> Create` Acl and the `Topic -> Create` Acl for the desired topic.

 Note that we use a different command-config for these commands.
 This is because Acls can only be modified by admin